xmljim/json/elementfactory/README.md

 # ElementFactory

-This is a default reference implementation of the `io.xmljim.json.factory.model.ElementFactory` service.
-There is only one public class, `io.xmljim.json.elementfactory.ElementFactoryImpl`, which implements the service, and provides methods and a default implementation of the JSON Model.
+This is a default reference implementation of the `ElementFactory` service.
+There is only one public class, `ElementFactoryImpl`, which implements the service, and provides methods and a default implementation of the JSON Model.

 This module includes transitive dependencies on `jsonfactory` and `model` modules.
 As a result, once loaded, you can